Imran-imtiaz48/University-Database-System/README.md

-Certainly!
-Here is the complete documentation for your university database project, including the details of all tables, stored procedures, and additional information to help understand and use the database effectively.

----

 # University Database

 This project implements a comprehensive database for managing various aspects of a university.
 It includes tables for departments, students, instructors, courses, enrollments, classrooms, schedules, clubs, scholarships, research projects, alumni, library books, attendance, feedback, advisors, prerequisites, and employment records.